The Visual Archive

 Create 3 plates of a speculative atlas about your research topic

-• Use 16 images—a combination of your own images and images from the Smithsonian archive to create 3 plates.
+• Use 16 images—a combination of your own images and images taken from your peers to create 3 plates.

 • Each plate must include all 16 images (they might not be fully visible though).
 Pay attention to the content of your visual records (images).